jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -v -u 127.0.0.1 12345
 ```
 If succesful, NMEA messages will start to come in, appear on the screen and send as UDP messages to `127.0.0.1` port `12345`.
-These can be surpressed with the option ```-q```.
+These console messages can be surpressed with the option ```-q```.

 The following commands recorded a signal with ```rtl_sdr``` at a sampling rate of 288K Hz and then subsequently decodes the input with AIS-catcher:
 ```console